tpujianto/location-intelligence/content/posts/reveal-intro.md

 First create a github repository (commonly referred to as a 'repo') – following the instructions outlined [here](https://docs.github.com/en/github/getting-started-with-github/create-a-repo).
 Ensure the visibility of the repo is set to *public*.

+### Install Github

+Install git on your laptop – git allows you to control github from the terminal or command prompt.

+- For windows follow the "Install Git on Windows" instructions [here](https://github.com/git-guides/install-git#install-git-on-windows).
+Select the *Git Bash* option during installation.
+- Most macs already have git installed.
+But if you don't follow these [instructions](https://github.com/git-guides/install-git#install-git-on-windows).

 ### Cloning a repo